eyedine2/Classic-Steam-Library/README.md

 # Installation

-Installation differs between Millennium and SFP.
-For SFP, drop the theme in the `steamui` folder with SFP left patching.
+Installation differs slightly between Millennium and SFP.
+For SFP, drop the theme in the `steamui` folder or the `skins` folder inside steamui with SFP left patching.

 For Millennium, open the Millennium Community page and drop the theme onto Millennium.
 Then enable in your interface settings.